 Instructors Offer Safer Driving Lessons

 Parents can also be overly careful that they fail to teach teens how to recognize and avoid potential hazards on their own.
 Instructors never miss any opportunity that can teach your teen how to stay safe on the road.
-Your kid will also learn how to tackle some of the most complex maneuvers, such as reverse parallel parking.
+Your kid will also learn how to tackle some of the most complex maneuvers, such as reverse parallel parking, merging safely, and maintaining awareness of other vehicles behind the wheel.

 Bonus Log Book Hours